The Logo Design Process

 The five stages of logo development

-Because an understanding of your brand — or in the case of new businesses, your ideal brand positioning — is the foundation of your logo mark, in the first step we sit down together so I can learn about you.
-Before we even have a conversation however, I'd ask you to complete the Logo Planning Document so we can make it a productive conversation.
+Because an understanding of your brand — or in the case of new businesses, your ideal brand positioning — is the foundation of your logo mark, in the first step we learn about you.
+Before we even have a conversation, we'd ask you to complete the Logo Planning Document so we can make it a productive conversation.
 For existing companies, this is an ideal time to review your actual brand versus your desired brand, particularly if you have market research, feedback from focus groups or surveys, or any other data that gives insight into how your audience feels about you.
-Together we explore the values and emotions that are appropriate for your brand to communicate.
+Together we review the values and emotions that are appropriate for your brand to communicate.

-In the research phase, I'll look at your competitors, your industry, the overall market, your history, and any ideas that have inspired you.
-I'll research different visual representations that would portray the values and emotions of your desired brand.
+In the research phase, we'll look at your competitors, your industry, the overall market, your history, and any ideas that have inspired you.
+We'll research different visual representations that would portray the values and emotions of your desired brand.
 The reason for this is twofold: to provide you with inspiration, and to avoid creating something that is too similar to what is already in existence.

 Drawing upon the previous stages, a number of concepts are developed then presented to you for review and feedback.
 Generally, the concepts are in a fully realized state before you see them; however, in cases of highly illustrative logos, you may be more involved in the preliminary sketch phases.